japrada/TestChallenge/README.md

 - "package" does a "build" and then creates the .jar file of the project only in the target directory.

 ### 4.3.
-Change the file extension of 'TestChallenge-1.0-jar-with-dependencies.jar' to .zip.
+Change the file extension of 'TestChallenge-1.0-jar-with-dependencies.jar' to .zip

 ### 4.4.
-Unzip the .zip file to create the 'TestChallenge-1.0-jar-with-dependencies' folder.
+Unzip the .zip file to create the 'TestChallenge-1.0-jar-with-dependencies' folder

 The manifest file 'META-INF/MANIFEST.mf' includes the main class that is set in the maven-assembly-plugin configuration (see 'pom.xml' file) which can be either 'com.testchallenge.server.TestChallengeServer', for the server .jar, or 'com.testchallenge.client.gui.TestChallengeClient', for the client .jar.

 ### 4.5.
-Create the .jar of the server and the client app.
+Create the .jar of the server and the client app

 #### 4.5.1.
-Server app.
+Server app

 From the 'TestChallenge-1.0-jar-with-dependencies' folder created after unzipping the 'TestChallenge-1.0-jar-with-dependencies.zip' archive, execute the following command:

 ```
 jar -cfmv TestChallengeServer.jar META-INF/Manifest.mf org/apache/* org/jaudiotagger/* com/google/* com/testchallenge/server/* com/testchallenge/model/* images/* javazoom/*
 ```
 #### 4.5.2.
-Client app.
+Client app

 From the  'TestChallenge-1.0-jar-with-dependencies' folder created after unzipping the 'TestChallenge-1.0-jar-with-dependencies.zip'  archive, execute the following command: